bteapot/Trista-DPI/README.md

 ### Resolution

 Black and White (Bitmap) graphics processed separately from Color and Grayscale.
 Target resolution and delta (minimal difference from target) settings are also separated.
 By default it's a 300 dpi for Color and Grayscale, and 1200 dpi for Bitmap.
+When the delta is zero, the image is processed unconditionally.

+Transformation parameters of every image's occurrence are considered when calculating target resolution.

 Image resampling method can be choosen from: